gagolews/Rd2rst/README.md

 Also, it would be nice to implement a standalone Sphinx domain for R.
 See https://www.sphinx-doc.org/en/master/usage/restructuredtext/domains.html
 and https://www.sphinx-doc.org/en/master/extdev/domainapi.html.
-Wanna do it together?
+Want to do it together?
 Drop me an email.
 Cheers.